Thorulfr/code-refactor/README.md

 ## Description

-This repository is an exercise in refactoring code for a strictly HTML and CSS-based website.
+This repository is an exercise in refactoring code for a strictly HTML- and CSS-based website.

 Given a client website with numerous errors and instances of bad-practice HTML and CSS (including both disorganized and redundant code), I was asked to refactor the site's code to meet the below User Story and Acceptance Criteria.